WilvanBil/WilvanBil/_posts/2025-01-29-why-i-love-writing-documentation.md

 As developers, we often focus on the joy of writing code—building new features, optimizing existing ones, and solving challenging problems.
 But none of that taught me much about **user empathy**.
 Documentation, however, did.

-In my previous blog post [link here], I mentioned **user empathy** briefly.
+In my previous [blog post](https://wilvanbil.github.io/WilvanBil/nuget/package/2025/01/23/what-ive-learned-while-updating-my-nuget-package.html), I mentioned **user empathy** briefly.
 Writing documentation has made me realize just how important it is to step into the shoes of the people who will use, maintain, or extend your code—whether that's your teammates or external developers.

 ---